eliminaterabies/pipeline/README.md

 ## Working on the pipeline

-You can see the shape of the pipeline by examining the file `outputs/SD_dogs.allchecks.pipeR.script` and then opening that file.
+You can see the shape of the pipeline by examining the file `SD_dogs.allchecks.pipeR.script` and then opening that file.

 You should be able to edit any of the R scripts listed in the script file and then run any part of the R pipeline by using the script file, or by using make and the target name of your choice, e.g., `make SD_dogs.wildlifeCheck.Rout.csv`.